foldda/rda/README.md

     //... ...
 }
 ```
-This example Address class is serializable as it implements the IRda interface.
+In the below example, the Address class implements the IRda interface and is serializable.

 ```csharp
     class Address : IRda